 - Melatonin can reduce the chances of breast and prostate cancer as research shows that the hormone suppresses tumours and inhibits the production of cancer cells.

-- Women who show early symptoms of menopause can buy melatonin uk supplements to impede menopause symptoms.
+- Women who show early symptoms of menopause can take melatonin supplements to impede menopause symptoms.
 The reason is melatonin boosts mood and reduces depression which can trigger pre-menopause.

 - Consuming melatonin supplements can reduce fibromyalgia symptoms.
 Fibromyalgia is associated with chronic pain which doesn’t originate due to a specific reason.
 However, studies conducted showed that using melatonin supplements can create a placebo effect.
 This, in turn, eliminates the pain when consumed.